FusionAuth/fusionauth-site/site/_posts/2020-07-08-auth-and-the-bottleneck-architecture.md

 ## Benefits of a User Auth Service

-This user management architecture has substantial benefits when implemented.
+This user management architecture enables single sign-on (SSO) and has substantial benefits when implemented.
 Among them are increased visibility, decreased operational complexity, and increased choice of auth method.

 ### Increased Visibility and Development Speed